 "8K content will have to follow, but it's not all about linear content these days – it's about VR," he told us.
 "VR is targeting very high resolution and very high frame rates, and one of the targets the industry is talking about for VR applications is 8K at 240Hz."

-That's actually not in the HDMI 2.1 spec, but it's achievable in the next spec, said Park, who thinks it's even possible that some broadcasters will skip 4K transmissions and go straight for 8K.
+That's actually not in the HDMI 2.1 spec, but it's achievable in the next spec, said Park, who thinks it's even possible that some broadcasters could even skip 4K transmissions entirely and gun straight for 8K.
 You have been warned.

 Game Mode VRR

 HDMI 2.1's Game Mode VRR feature is about anything involving real-time interaction.
 The VRR stands for Variable Refresh Rate, which means less image lag, stutter and frame tearing similar to the effect achieved by FreeSync and G-Sync on the PC platform.